CristianosLeite/CristianosLeite/README.md

 - 👋 Hi, I’m @CristianosLeite
 - 👀 I’m interested in ...
-Python
+Programming
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
 Python
 - 📫 How to reach me ... cristianosleite@hotmail.com